w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: present students the description of each role's responsibility when it comes to accessibility implementation.
 Emphasize that this description is changing as the role description and responsibilities is also changing in the real work environment and thus it needs to be taken as a guide for adoption rather than as a static rule.
-Underline that accessibility needs to be taken as an organizational aspect within the team rather than simply considering it to be a technical discipline.

 ##### Suggested activities

+Promote discussion among students about what would be their accessibility responsibilities according to their particular role in their daily job.

 ##### Suggested homework

+Ask students to write some lines on the main accessibility roles and responsibilities they have just been introduced to.
+Encourage them to put especial attention to the ones they may be more engaged with when they work in accessibility.

 ##### Suggested teaching materials